-The different signs of the $d{x^2-y^2}$ -wave function appearing at different polar angles, respectively, can lead to important consequences, if two crystals with

-Fig. 9.7 Bicrystal technique for the controlled preparation of a single grain boundary within a superconducting cuprate layer.
-As the substrate one uses an artificially prepared bicrystal, in which two differently oriented single-crystalline parts of the crystal are separated from each other by an atomically sharp grain boundary.
-The grain boundary within the substrate is then exactly transferred to the superconducting layer on top.
-On both sides of the grain boundary there now exist single-crystalline superconducting layers with different crystallographic orientation different orientation are connected with each other by means of a well-defined grain boundary (bicrystal technique, Fig. 9.7).
-The case, at which a positive lobe of the wave function, at the opposite side of the junction runs into a negative lobe, is referred to as $\pi$ -junction.
-A closed ring, containing such a $\pi$ -junction, violates the uniqueness of the wave function (frustration), since, during a complete revolution, a sign change of the wave function remains.
+The different signs of the $d{x^2-y^2}$ -wave function appearing at different polar angles, respectively, can lead to important consequences, if two crystals with different orientation are connected with each other by means of a well-defined grain boundary (bicrystal technique, Fig. 9.7).
+The case, at which a positive lobe of the wave function, at the opposite side of the junction runs into a negative lobe, is referred to as π -junction.
+A closed ring, containing such a π -junction, violates the uniqueness of the wave function (frustration), since, during a complete revolution, a sign change of the wave function remains.
 In this case, the frustration is removed by the spontaneous generation of a half-integer magnetic flux quantum.